8 great players we can't believe have never won Premier League Player of the Month

 In the following season – Vieira’s last at the club, and which culminated in his winning penalty in the FA Cup final shoot-out – the Frenchman scored in the 5-4 win over rivals Tottenham in November, as well as in defeat at Liverpool later that month.

 Another Premier League Player of the Season in a title-winning campaign: step forward, Vincent Kompany.
 The central defender was an absolute colossus for Roberto Mancini’s side as they won a first Premier League title in 2011/12.
 The Belgian made 31 league appearances that season and scored three goals.

 The most crucial of these was the only goal of April's Manchester derby, as City took a major step towards an historic triumph.
-Kompany has been plagued with injuries since, and City fans are hoping they get to see their popular skipper back near the level he was during that season.
+Kompany was plagued with injuries since, and City fans sadly won't ever see the Belgian back to his imperious best again as they continue moving to greater heights.

 5. Peter Schmeichel

 Schmeichel won five Premier League winners' medals during his time at Manchester United and was an instrumental part of the 1998/99 treble-winning side.
 The Great Dane also won United's player-of-the-season prize in 1995/96 as Alex Ferguson's side pipped Kevin Keegan’s Newcastle to the title.

 But oddly, it was during his one season at Aston Villa that the goalkeeper should probably have been awarded POTM – specifically, October 2001.
 In that month, Villa won three of their four matches, keeping two clean sheets.
 The 3-2 defeat to Everton really sticks out, though, as Schmeichel became the first goalkeeper to score in a Premier League game.
 But the then-Leeds defender Rio Ferdinand merked him to the prize.